dnaranjor/unix-scripts/README.md

 # unix-scripts

-# Unix scripts that let us all rest at night
+# Unix / Linux scripts that let us all rest at night

 This is just an open, Internet-centric repository of all the Unix scripts I've been both developing and finding through the years as a both Oracle and Microsoft SQL Server's DBA.